OSAS/rh-events/2013/FOSDEM.md

 ### Room: Cloud DevRoom
 ### Time: February 3, 2013 12:00 - 12:25 CET

-Deltacloud API prevents you from cloud vendor-lockin and cloud API changes.
+Deltacloud API prevents you from cloud vendor lock-in and cloud API changes.
-With deltacloud you can speak up to 18 different cloud providers using one single API.
-Deltacloud now officialy support the CIMI API as a new industry standard for cloud computing and also non-officialy Amazon EC2 query API.
+With Deltacloud you can speak up to 18 different cloud providers using one single API.
+Deltacloud now officially support the CIMI API as a new industry standard for cloud computing and also non-officially Amazon EC2 query API.

 ## Build and deploy your app on your own cloud with OpenShift Origin